Last updated: May. 3, 2023

 However, if you give the property to a minor family member, such as a child, grandchild, niece or nephew, the capital gains or losses do not attribute to you.

-If you have assets you expect to increase substantially in value, such as shares in a corporation, jewellery or art, consider transferring them to your children or a trust for your children.
+If you have assets you expect to increase substantially in value, such as shares in a corporation, jewelry or art, consider transferring them to your children or a trust for your children.

 While any dividends will be attributed to you until your children reach 18, capital gains on the sale of the assets will not be.